⚖️ Health & Fitness

 Definition

-BMI (Body Mass Index) is a measure of body weight relative to height, calculated by dividing weight in kilograms by height in metres squared: BMI = kg ÷ m².
+BMI (Body Mass Index) is a measure of body weight relative to height, calculated by dividing weight in kilograms by height in metres squared: BMI = weight (kg) ÷ height (m)².
 The NHS uses BMI as a screening tool for weight-related health risk in adults.
 A healthy BMI is 18.5 to 24.9.
 Below 18.5 is underweight.
 25 to 29.9 is overweight.
 30 and above is obese.
-BMI is a useful starting point but does not distinguish between muscle and fat — it should be used alongside waist circumference and other health indicators.
+BMI is a useful starting point but does not distinguish between muscle and fat — use it alongside waist circumference and other health indicators.
+Updated May 2026.

 What is BMI?